 Days later – and once I got a little sleep – I asked him what he meant.

-“Emotional capital allows you to be able to f*%k up occassionally and still have life with a client.
+“Emotional capital allows you to be able to mess up occassionally and still have life with a client or in a relationship.

-I realized how important the wealth of emotional connection was not only as a leader but as a person.
+Over the years, I’ve realized how important the wealth of emotional capital and connection is to not only leadership influence but in relationships as a whole.

 What is Emotional Capital?